svn2github/exiv2/branches/gsoc13/msvc2005/ReadMe.txt

      6) msvc2005 does not support the organize application
      7) msvc2005 supports building with zlib1.2.7 (default) or zlib1.2.3/5
      8) msvc2005 supports building with expat2.1.0 (default) or expa2.0.1
-     9) msvc2005 supports curl.  msvc2003 only support http (no https/ftp/ssh)
+     9) msvc2005 supports curl, libssh and openssl.  msvc2003 only support http (no https/ftp/ssh)

      msvc2003 will continue to be supported for 32 bit builds using DevStudio 2003/05/08, however there is no plan to enhance or develop msvc2003 going forward.